Terasology-Archived/WildAnimalsMadness/README.md

 * `GroupTagModule`: used to tag an entity that belongs to a named group.
 * `HivemindComponent`: used to share a behavior tree among multiple actors.

-More details on how these components work can be found in the related blog post (TODO).
+More details on how these components work can be found in the [related blog post](https://casals.io/code/gsoc-reaching-second-milestone/).

 ### Creatures